JeonghunLee/JeonghunLee.github.io/docs/project_esp_series.md

     Click each **Tag link** to view all related posts at once.
     All links redirect to my technical blog (Blogger), organized using **tag-based categories**
     The blog is primarily written in Korean, with **English support available via Google Translate**.

+??? tip "ESP32 Memory Architecture and RTLS"
+    This section explains the importance of the ESP32 memory system,
+    focusing on the internal SRAM architecture, memory regions,
+    and their impact on performance, stability, and real-time behavior.

 <br/>